finnishtransportagency/ratatiedot-extranet/packages/server/RESEED_README.md

 1. Check if DATABASE_URL is set (from .env or environment)
 2. Check migration status and run migrations if needed
-3. Delete existing Balise and Area data
+3. Delete existing Balise and Section data
-4. Create 63 new areas
+4. Create 63 new sections
 5. Create balises with realistic Finnish data
 6. Show a summary of created records